What is Estrogen Dominance in Perimenopause?

 Women with the following health conditions may also experience high estrogen levels:

-Can HRT Help with High Estrogen Levels?
+Can You Treat High Estrogen Levels?

 Lifestyle Factors Affecting High Estrogen Levels